 Unjustified terror.
 Right now, it doesn't matter if our fear is justified or not.
 The enemy isn't nameless, either.
 It's Covid.
 There's been 338,977 coronavirus cases in Indiana and 5,456 deaths.
 Our fear is not unjustified.

-For most of 2020, I have not been able to write this blog, take pictures, do short videos, start a podcast.
-These are things that I would normally be doing.
+For most of 2020, I have not been able to write this blog, take pictures, do videos, start a podcast.
+These are things I would normally do.
 For 2020, I just do the morning show.
 That's all I have in me.
 For four hours, I give you all I have that is good and hopeful and a little funny and entertaining.
 I do serious interviews.
 But then we're right back to screwing around.
 It's what I need to be doing.
 If I'm afraid, what's that mean for you?

 It's not an act.
 I am grateful that I don't have Covid and that no one really close has died.
 I am grateful that Dave Kusiak is still alive, that I get to wake up and drive to Purdue and talk on the radio and bounce around on tv.
 I take calls and play HeyJEDS and read texts and talk some more.
 And then I'm done.
 I have nothing else to give.
 I go home and eat breakfast.